-Business Proposal Weight %
+Business Proposal Weight 20%

-Factor Maximum Points Assigned Points Class 'A' (substantive) estimate of the basic functionality to be provided by the Vendor's COTS solution Class 'C' (indicative) cost estimate for the full implementation of the Vendor's COTS solution Class 'A' (substantive) estimate for each incremental scaleable increase in the functionality of the Vendor's COTS solution Class 'C' (indicative) estimate of designing and developing any functionality defined in the ToR that is not contained in the Vendor's COTS solution Class 'A' (substantive') estimate for the provision of system support and maintenance services on an annual basis following system implementation Estimated maximum number of person days required to install the solution for full functionality.
-This is not be confused with the overall design and implementation effort, the estimates of which are solicited for elsewhere in this RFP.
-Demonstrated financial capacity of the Vendor's team Value engineering proposals
+Factor Maximum Points 100 Assigned Points Class 'A' (substantive) estimate of the basic functionality to be provided by the Vendor's COTS solution 10 Class 'C' (indicative) cost estimate for the full implementation of the Vendor's COTS solution 20 Class 'A' (substantive) estimate for each incremental saleable increase in the functionality of the Vendor's COTS 10 solution Class 'C' (indicative) estimate of designing and developing any functionality defined in the COTS that is not contained in the 20 Vendor's COTS solution Class 'A' (substantive') estimate for the provision of system support and maintenance services on an annual basis 10 following system implementation Estimated maximum number of person days required to install the solution for full functionality.
+This is not be confused with 10 the overall design and implementation effort, the estimates of 10 which are solicited for elsewhere in this RFP.
+Demonstrated financial capacity of the Vendor's team 10 Value engineering proposals 10

-Technical Proposal Weight - %
+Technical Proposal

+Weight -30%

-Factor Maximum Points Assigned Points Schematic Drawing: Identify all servers, desktops, and the software required for each.
+Factor Maximum Points 170 Assigned Points Schematic Drawing: Identify all servers, desktops, and the software required for each.
 Take into consideration the volume of various categories of users and transaction as provided.
 Include at least one remote or regional site configuration framework.
 Identify all components of the architecture, including network components.
-Include capacity requirements for each specified product.
+Include capacity 10 requirements for each specified product.
 Web-based?
-Any other software required to be resident on the workstation except for a web browser Mobile Computing Capability: Ability to accept a break in network connection and store work for seamless transmission automatically when the application senses the network connection is restored.
-Reporting Capabilities: Variety of canned reports Reports for transactional users vs. executive and management reporting Capabilities to develop/program customize reports based on client needs Availability of reports on-demand vs. those requiring background processing and/or overnight processing.
-Are reporting requests against the production database in real-time or is a reporting image of the production database used for reporting requests.
+Any other software required to be resident on the workstation except for a web browser 05 Mobile Computing Capability: Ability to accept a break in network connection and store work for seamless transmission automatically when the application senses the network connection is restored.
+10 Reporting Capabilities: Variety of canned reports Reports for transactional users vs. executive and management reporting Capabilities to develop/program customize reports based on client needs Availability of reports on-demand vs. those requiring background processing and/or overnight processing.
+Are reporting requests against the production database in realtime or is a reporting image of the production database used for reporting requests.
 Identify the frequency and means by which the reporting image of the production database is refreshed from the live production database Identify how the application's security architecture works with the application reports to limit access to sensitive information Identify the output(s) available for the reports i.e. HTML, Text, Rich Text, PDF Acrobat file, other (specify) Identify by what means reports can be distributed: i.e. by hardcopy off the printer; by email, by software component, other (specify).
-Development Language(s) and/or Tools: Is the language an in-house proprietary language or is the language third party or open source technology.
-Clearly stipulate what technology has been acquired versus developed in-house.
-Preference will be given to a COTS solution with as great a fit as possible 'out of the box' with the minimal need for companion third-party software, i.e., meets the Tof R as a completely integrated solution with no customization or custom integration.
-Security: Are user accounts and/or security privileges managed centrally or is security management decentralized, i.e., through a delegating approach.
+20